 No special home care is needed until the cause of your proteinuria is known.

-Follow up with your doctor or as advised by our staff.
+Follow up with your doctor, or as advised.

 Severe weakness, dizziness, fainting, drowsiness, or confusion